 Dr. Brian Shelton advanced from theology professor to dean of the School of Christian Ministries, and he serves now as the chief academic officer of the college.
 He received a B.A. in biology from Asbury University, the M.Div. from Covenant Theological Seminary, and the Ph.D. in historical theology from Saint Louis University.

 A Virginia native, Brian grew up in southeastern Kentucky where he learned to love the outdoors.
 He spent ten years in biology research and then two years in youth ministry before coming to TFC.
 Dr. Shelton is a member of both the Council for Christian Colleges and University’s Leadership Development Institute and the Georgia Governor Teaching Fellowship Symposium.
 He is also an active member at the Clarkesville United Methodist Church.
-He authored Martyrdom from Exegesis in Hippolytus: An Early Church Presbyter’s Commentary on Daniel (Paternoster, 2008) and Prevenient Grace: God’s Provision for Fallen Humanity (Francis Asbury, 2014).
+He authored Martyrdom from Exegesis in Hippolytus: An Early Church Presbyter’s Commentary on Daniel (Paternoster, 2008), Prevenient Grace: God’s Provision for Fallen Humanity (Francis Asbury, 2014), and Quest for the Historical Apostles: Tracing Their Lives and Legacies (Baker, 2018).

 B.A. – Biology, Asbury University